Desho-1/OraAutomate/InitializePatch_ReadMe.md

 1- Download 2 files (InitializePatch.sh & Run.sh).

-2- Create directory OraAuto and put the 2 files inside this directory.
+2- Create directory OraAuto inside root directory and put the 2 files inside OraAuto directory.

 3- Create a base directory — this will be referred to as BASE_DIR.